This site is running on a 286 PC, booted and served entirely from a 90mm floppy disk. See current server stats.

 Initially, 5.25-inch disks had a capacity of 110 KB, with a double-density disk introduced in 1978 with a capacity of 360 KB, and quad-density introduced in the early 1980s with a capacity of 720 KB.

 In 1984, IBM introduced the high-density 1.2 MB disk in its PC AT, but by the time of the launch of the PS/2 line in 1987 moved to 3.5-inch floppy disks, as Apple had already done with its Macintosh line in 1984.
-By 1988 the 3.5-inch was outselling it,
+By 1988 the 3.5-inch was outselling it, and by the mid-1990s the 5.25-inch disk had virtually disappeared, and there was no option to purchase Windows 95 on 5.25-inch disks.

 All disks were coated on both sides whether single or double-sided, but only double-sided disks were certified error-free on both sides of the media.
-However, it was possible to use both sides of a single-sided disk in single-sided drives, by making or
+However, it was possible to use both sides of a single-sided disk in single-sided drives, by making or buying so-called 'flippy' disks.
+More expensive dual-head drives which could read both sides of the disk without turning it over were later produced, and eventually became used universally.

 Figures